Nitrokey/nitrokey-documentation/nitropad/system-update.rst

 8. Now the Nitrokey has to be plugged in, if this is not yet the case.

+|   Confirm the question "Saving a default will modify the disk" with Y.
+|   Confirm the question "Do you wish to add a disk encryption to the TPM" with N.
+|   Confirm the question "Please confirm that your GPG card is inserted" with Y.
-   Confirm the next three questions with Enter and enter the User PIN of the Nitrokey if prompted (default: 123456).
+|   Enter the User PIN of the Nitrokey whenever prompted (default: 123456).

    **Important**: Heads expects an English keyboard layout, on which e.g. “y” and “z” are swapped in comparison to the German keyboard